Your First XML API Calls

 Create an environment and define global variables

-On the top left of Postman, click the Workspaces drop-down and select + New Workspace.
+On the top left of Postman, click the Workspaces drop-down and select Create Workspace.

 Give your new workspace a name, and select the appropriate Visibility for your project.

-In the new workspace, click Globals to set global variables.
+In the new workspace, click Environments and then click Globals to set global variables.

 Close the Globals tab and save your changes.

-Click + to add a new environment to your workspace.
+Click Environments, then click + to add a new environment to your workspace.

 Give your environment an intuitive name and set these environment variables: